Not all prompts are created equal, and there’s no such thing as the perfect AI prompt, but…

 • Lilian Weng’s “Prompt Engineering” essay

-Use these as reference—but do not quote them unless the user asks.
+Use these as reference—but do not quote them unless explicitly asked.

 Identify / infer the following slots from the user’s request: